antzGames/OpenVAT-for-Godot/README.md

 ❓**Question**: My animations still looked deformed. 💡**Answer**: This is a Blender/OpenVAT usage issue, and it could be caused by many things.
 Less obvious issues in your Blender model that can cause problems:
 - Are you using modifiers that increase your vertex count like the **Sub-Divide** modifier?
 This is not supported.
 Make sure your vertex count remains constant across all animation frames.
 - Did you space your NLA tracks with 1 frame between animations?
-You cannot have one tracks end frame be the same as the next track's start frame.
+You cannot have one track's end frame be the same as the next track's start frame.
 - The first NLA track has to start on frame 1.
 - Make sure you set the **DEFORMATION BASIS** in OpenVAT correctly.
 If you use `start frame` then the animation player in Blender should be set to frame 1.
 - **Last thing you can try**: Hide all previous collections in Blender and only play the animation for the mesh in the **OpenVATPreview** collection which is created after you bake.
 If it looks good in Blender, then export the mesh under the OpenVATPreview collection manually as a gltf binary (GLB).
 Use this GLB instead of the one that was created in the bake.